mottlio/d3-maps-geojson/README.md

 TopoJSON -> geoJSON -> SVG path

 For TopoJSON -> geoJSON the TOPOJSON LIBRARY is used (must be included in index.html file via a <script> tag)

+TopoJSON also has scale and translate properties which can be manipulated directly in the topoJSON file or in a JS file.